David Hobbs helped make these videos

 We are still working to obtain content for your car, however the video above is believed to have similar characteristics as your car.

 When you hit the brake pedal in your 2010 Volkswagen Jetta it pumps brake fluid down to your brakes which increases the pressure to make your car slow down.
 If you don't have enough brake fluid in the brake fluid reservoir, air can get in your brake lines and your Jetta won't stop properly.
 The video above shows you how to add brake fluid to your Volkswagen Jetta.
 If you are adding brake fluid to your Jetta on a regular basis, you should check for leaks (we have a video for this too!)
 As with most fluids in your engine, brake fluid can cause serious harm if you get it in your eyes, so be sure to wear safety glasses and gloves.
 Brake fluid will also make your paint peel off if you spill it on your Jetta, so be careful not to spill it.

 When adding fluid to your Jetta, it is important to check your owners manual for the correct type to add - it likely be either DOT 3, DOT 4 or DOT 5, also known as silicone brake fluid.
 Do not shake the fluid before pouring it in your vehicle - the air bubbles will foul up your brake lines.
 Be sure to discard bottles of brake fluid that are over a year old - brake fluid sucks the moisture out of the air and the water vapor in the fluid can rust out your brake lines quickly.
 Brake fluid breaks down with use and should be changed every 2 years in your Volkswagen Jetta or whenever it looks dark in color - this will make the internal brake components last longer.

-Learn where your air filter is located and how to determine if it needs to be changed.2010 Volkswagen Jetta TDI 2.0L 4 Cyl.
+Unlike a waist belt, these usually become looser as they age!
+Learn how to check it here2010 Volkswagen Jetta TDI 2.0L 4 Cyl.
 Turbo Diesel Sedan